 The Tour begins in Cape Town and ends at George Airport.

-From George to your next destination you have an option
+From George, to get to your next destination, you have an option

 travelling by Luxury Coach or a Private Road Transfer.

-The tour will operate from 15 June to 15 November each
+The best months to tour are from 15 June to 15 November each

 year to coincide with the presence of the numerous